Hill Stations Near Mumbai Within 100 Kms — My Favorite Escapes for a Quick Cool Getaway!

 Take the toy train from Neral — it’s slow, yes, but the ride through the forested slopes is pure nostalgia.
 And if you visit right after the monsoon, everything turns lush and magical!

-2:⇒ Lonavala — The Classic Monsoon Favorite 💦
+2: ⇒ Lonavala — A Classic Monsoon Favorite at 88 Km

-Whenever I think of a quick hill trip from Mumbai, Lonavala is the first name that comes to mind.
+Whenever I think of a quick hill trip from Mumbai, Lonavala straight away comes to the mind.
 It’s just two hours away, yet it feels like a completely different world with misty roads, countless waterfalls and the scent of wet soil everywhere.

 Must-See Spots